zshannon/cloudwatchlogger/README.md

 log.info("Hello World from Ruby")
 ```

+The region will default to the value of the environment variable `AWS_REGION`.
 In case you need to pass different region or group's different Log Stream name:

 ```ruby
 log = CloudWatchLogger.new({